aflashyrhetoric/aflashyrhetoric.github.io/content/about/_index.md

 Or, *[@aflashyrhetoric](http://twitter.com/aflashyrhetoric)*.

 I'm a front-end developer based in New York.
 Currently working as a *Front-End Engineer* with the excellent team at Nulab.
 I lead a Slack-based [study group](/projects/adg) that focuses on building projects to gain practical experience with modern web development technologies.
-I co-founded Adelie, an open source software collective that currently offers - ahem - zero available products.
-But don't worry, I'm working on it. :cat:
+I co-founded Adelie, a web development shop that has since rolled back client-based operations to focus on building internal services & open source projects.

-On the side, I also serve as a mod over at [/r/webdev](https://reddit.com/r/webdev).
+On the side, I also serve as a mod over at [/r/webdev](https://reddit.com/r/webdev) and [/r/webdesign](https://reddit.com/r/webdesign).

 ---
 #### Projects?